FuelLabs/sway-applications/name-registry/SPECIFICATION.md

 1. If the name is not already registered
 2. If the payment is sufficient for the duration
+3. If the payment is in the correct asset

 ### `extend()`

 Any user can extend the expiry of a given name

 1. If the payment is sufficient for the duration
+2. If the payment is in the correct asset

 ### `set_identity()`